wtPLSQL/wtPLSQL/docs/Core-Features.md

 Occasionally, DBMS_PROFILER does not capture the execution of some PL/SQL source.
 Examples PL/SQL source that are reported incorrectly include "end if", "select", and "return".  wtPLSQL excludes some of these source lines when calculating code coverage metrics.
 Use the "Ignore" annotations to ignore other lines of PL/SQL when calculating code coverage metrics.

 ## Built-in Schema-wide Testing
 wtPLSQL will locate and execute all test runner packages in a schema.
 This is done by finding all packages with a WTPLSQL_RUN procedure that has no parameters.
-There is no requirement to pre-define the test runners in a schema.
+There is no other requirement to predefine test runners in a schema.

 ## Test Result Capture
 Test results from assertions executed in a test runner package are automatically captured in WTPLSQL database tables.
 Results are stored by test runner execution.
 If specified in the test runner, test results are stored by test case.
 If a DBOUT is specified in the test runner, code coverage data is also stored.
 All captured data is automatically deleted except for the last 20 runs of any test runner.